 top of page

 My research investigate how choreographic structures, strategies, and processes may be obscured or revealed as modes of cultural production.
-Drawing insights feminist theory, corporal politics, and critical dance studies, I explore how collective action and embodied movements to intervene and reconfigure social normalcy.
-I am more tend to understand dance/performative art primarily as embodied practices fostering equality, diversity, awareness, and empathy.
-Central to my bodily exploration are the spontaneous generation from the body and the transition of movement.
-Within collaborative spaces, I pay meticulous attention to nuanced interactions — such as how "they" engage, initiate, support, navigate, transition, resist, reject and collaborate.
-These interactions transcend mere performative demonstrations, articulating relational dynamics and metaphorically representing broader social relationships.
+Drawing on feminist theory, corporeal politics, and critical dance studies, I explore how collective action and embodied movement challenge and reconfigure dominant notions of social normalcy.
+I understand dance and performance as embodied sites that cultivate equality, diversity, awareness, and empathy within shared space.

-Our bodies are born bearing the burdens of geography, history, climate, confusion, memory, trauma, intimacy, and alienation.
-Yet, we still choose to express ourselves openly, bare, and vulnerably.
+Our bodies are born carrying the weight of geography, history, climate, confusion, memory, trauma, intimacy, and alienation.
+Yet, we still choose to express ourselves with clarity and vulnerability.
 Within this embodied presentation, it lies dignity, beauty, and strength.

 bottom of page